knlrvr/portfolio-template/README.md

 ## Description
 This is a portfolio template anyone can use to get started!
 All you have to do is modify the information in the json file and you're good to go!

+This portfolio template was inspired by [this CV created by Bartosz Jarocki with shadcn & next.js](https://cv.jarocki.me/).
+I wanted to recreate the design with just HTML & CSS.

 <a name="view"></a>
 ## View
 [Live Demo](https://portfolio-template-hazel-psi.vercel.app/)